redshift-tools/redshift-csv-loader/README.md

 No

 #### Are you Python developer?
-No, my Python is secondary to Oracle
+No, I'm `Database Developer`, my Python is secondary to Oracle

+#### What are your top skills?
+ - SQL report writing and optimization
+ - Oracle PL/SQL development and optimization
+ - Netezza nzPL/SQL
+ - Vertica Development
+ - Python, wxPython, boto, psycopg2
+ - Linux shell

+#### What clients have you worked for in the past?
+Contact me.